fdifrison/intergalacticGuidesForCoders/Java/Manual_Java.md

     }
 ```

-The keyword `break` can be used to terminate prematurely the looping while the keyword `continue` can be used to skip the iteration if a certain condition is met.
+The keyword `break` can be used to terminate prematurely the looping while the keyword `continue` can be used to skip the execution of the code that is in the while block for the current iteration if a certain condition is met.

 # The while loop